ucsb-cs156/jgrade2/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+The repository is structured like so:
+- `main & master` The main branches for publishing to maven central.
+These should be kept clean and only update with releases.
+It is also protected and can only be added to via a pull request.
+- `dev` The development branch.
+This is where all development should be done and contains pe-releases.
+It is protected and can only be added to via a pull request.

+Other branches are for personal developnment and should only be pulled to the `dev` branch.
+Once a release is determined, then a pull request can be made to `main` or `master`.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!